CrazyRedMachine/LUFAHybridFightstick/README.md

 ## Features

-### Gamepad modes

-Hold "select" as you plug the controller to make it a Nintendo Switch controller.

-Hold "start" as you plug the controller to make it an XInput controller.

-Gamepad mode is persistent across plugging and unplugging the controller, so if you don't press anything while plugging the controller, it will stay in the last used mode.

 ### DPAD modes

 You can use the latching switches on the PC-FX pad to switch between DPAD modes.